Dartmouth at a Glance

 Undergraduate and Graduate Arts & Sciences

-The Arts & Sciences consist of 40 academic departments and programs; top majors among 2014 graduates were economics, government, psychology, neuroscience, history, biological sciences, engineering sciences, English, and mathematics.
-The Arts & Sciences has 404 tenured and tenure-track faculty members and is among the leaders in percentage of tenured women in the Ivy League.
+The Arts & Sciences consist of 40 academic departments and programs; top majors among 2016 graduates were economics, government, engineering, history, computer science, psychology, biology, neuroscience, English, and mathematics.
+The Arts & Sciences has 408 tenured and tenure-track faculty members and is among the leaders in percentage of tenured women in the Ivy League.
 The first Dartmouth PhD was awarded in classics in 1885, and the first modern doctoral programs began in the 1960s.
 More than 700 students are enrolled in graduate programs in the Arts & Sciences.

 Dartmouth undergraduates have the opportunity to study in over 45 faculty-led off-campus programs in more than 20 countries.
 About 60 percent of undergraduates take part in an off-campus program at least once during their Dartmouth career.